dalia61/CINEMAX/README.md

 ### User Account Management
 - **Sign Up**: Create a new account with username, password, name, and email.

 - **Login**: Authenticate users to access the app.

 ### Movie Exploration
 - **Home Screen**: Displays upcoming movies, popular movies, and actors.

+- **Movie List**: View movie cards with essential details.
+Sort movies by popularity, rating, or release date.

 - **Movie Details**: Provides comprehensive details like release date, genres, runtime, trailers, and cast.
-- **Sorting Options**: Sort movies by popularity, rating, or release date.

 ### Actor Information
 - **Actor List**: View actor cards with essential details like name, place of birth, and popularity.

 - **Actor Details**: Explore actor biographies, filmographies, and associated movies or series.

 ### Search and Favorites
 - **Search Screen**: Quickly find movies or actors using keywords.

 - **Favorites**: Save movies to a wishlist for easy access.

 ---